ten-protocol/ten-test/admin/README.md

-Admin controls on Obscuro TestNet
+Admin controls on Obscuro Testnet
 =================================
 This directory contains utilities to perform admin operations on Obscuro testnet.
 This is to;